 - Add the powdered sugar and continue to blend until well combined and fluffy, scraping down the sides as needed.

-- Slowly add the dairy-free milk, and blend on low speed until you reach the desired consistency.
+- Slowly add the dairy-free milk, and blend at low speed until you reach the desired consistency.
 IF the frosting seems too thin or too thick, you can adjust it by adding more powdered sugar or more milk.

 - Next, add in the green food coloring, and mix until everything is smooth and there are no streaks of food coloring left.
 Then, taste the frosting.
-You can add more peppermint extract if you prefer more minty flavor, but add in only 1/8 of a teaspoon at a time.
+You can add more peppermint extract if you prefer a more minty flavor, but add in only 1/8 of a teaspoon at a time.

 - Finally, fold in the mini chocolate chips and reserve about 1/2 tablespoon to sprinkle on top.